NeoGeographyToolkit/StereoPipeline/docs/tools/gcp_gen.rst

     further expand to this size, resulting in the tiles overlapping.
 This may be needed if the homography alignment between these images is not great, as this transform is used to pair up left and right image tiles.

+--individually-normalize
+    Individually normalize the input images instead of using common values.

 --num-ransac-iterations <integer (default: 1000)>
     How many iterations to perform in RANSAC when finding interest point matches.